Intelligent Surface-Aided Transmitter Architectures for Millimeter Wave Ultra Massive MIMO Systems: Introduction

-In order to improve the scalability and energy efficiency of mmWave massive MIMO systems, in this paper, we consider two novel massive MIMO architectures which comprise few active antennas and a large intelligent reflecting surface (IRS), see Fig.~\ref{Fig:SysMod} e), or a large intelligent transmitting surface (ITS), Fig.~\ref{Fig:SysMod} f).
-In recent works \cite{wu2018intelligent,liaskos2019novel,di2019smart,basar2019wireless,wu2019intelligent,najafi2019intelligent}, IRS or metasurfaces were employed to manipulate the wireless channel for coverage, spectrum, and energy efficiency improvement.
-Thereby, the waves incident on the intelligent surface were emitted by a transmitter which was located far away, such that the channel between the transmitter and the intelligent surface was subject to fading, could not be influenced, and had to be estimated for beamforming~design.
-In contrast to \cite{wu2018intelligent,liaskos2019novel,di2019smart,basar2019wireless,wu2019intelligent,najafi2019intelligent}, in the IRS/ITS-aided antenna architectures considered in this paper, the waves incident on the intelligent surface are created by physically close active antennas, such that the channel between the active antennas and the intelligent surface is fixed and can be properly designed during manufacturing.
+In order to improve the scalability and energy efficiency of mmWave massive MIMO systems, in this paper, we consider two novel massive MIMO transmitter architectures\footnote{Following the reciprocity theorem \cite{balanis1982antenna}, the considered transmitter architectures can be also used as receivers.
+However, for concreteness, in this paper, we focus on transmitter design and leave the receiver design for future work.} which comprise few active antennas and a large intelligent reflecting surface (IRS), see Fig.~\ref{Fig:SysMod} e), or a large intelligent transmitting surface (ITS), Fig.~\ref{Fig:SysMod} f).
+Recently, intelligent surfaces or metasurfaces have been extensively investigated in the literature with the objective to improve the coverage, spectrum, and energy efficiency of wireless communication systems \cite{wu2018intelligent,liaskos2019novel,di2019smart,basar2019wireless,wu2019intelligent,najafi2019intelligent,karasik2020beyond,najafi2020intelligent,jamali2020power,zuo2020intelligent,abdelrahman2017analysis,luyen2019wideband,popovic1998quasi,di2015reconfigurable,pham2019low,hasani2019dual,bereyhi2019papr,bereyhi2020single}.
+The deployment scenarios of intelligent surfaces can be roughly classified into two categories, namely intelligent surfaces as a part of the wireless channel and as a part of the transceiver architecture\footnote{The term large intelligent surface (LIS) has been also used in the literature to refer to surfaces that are placed on e.g. walls and comprise a large array of transmitting/receiving antennas, see e.g. \cite{hu2018beyond,jung2020performance}.
+Unlike the reflecting/transmitting intelligent surfaces considered in this paper, the surfaces in \cite{hu2018beyond,jung2020performance} neither reflect nor re-transmit their received signals, instead the input/output of the antenna elements is directly controlled/processed.
+The main purpose of LISs is to bring the massive MIMO transceivers close to the users and to ensure line-of-sight links.}.
+For the former case, the waves incident on the intelligent surface are emitted by a transmitter which is located far away, such that the channel between the transmitter and the intelligent surface is subject to fading, cannot be influenced, and has to be estimated for beamforming~design \cite{wu2018intelligent,liaskos2019novel,di2019smart,basar2019wireless,wu2019intelligent,najafi2019intelligent,karasik2020beyond,najafi2020intelligent,zuo2020intelligent}.
+In contrast, for the latter case, the intelligent surface is embedded into the transmitter/receiver architecture \cite{abdelrahman2017analysis,luyen2019wideband,popovic1998quasi,di2015reconfigurable,pham2019low,hasani2019dual,bereyhi2019papr,bereyhi2020single}.
+Therefore, the waves incident on the intelligent surface are created by physically close active antennas, such that the channel between the active antennas and the intelligent surface is fixed and can be properly designed during manufacturing.
+The focus of this paper is on the second category, namely IRS/ITS-aided transmitter antenna architectures, and their communication-theoretical modeling and system design.